spakai/prefix_tree/README.md

-The PrefixTree class uses the Node struct to do two things
+The PrefixTree class uses the Node struct to do two things 1.insert

-- insert
-A word is broken into individual characters and stored in individual nodes.
+    1.word is broken into individual characters and stored in individual nodes.
-There are two paths in the insert node :
+    2.There are two paths in the insert node :
-- If the character does not already exist, memory is allocated and the character is assigned.
+      1.If the character does not already exist, memory is allocated and the character is assigned.
-- If the character already exists , then the code processes the next character of the word.
+      2.If the character already exists , then the code processes the next character of the word.
-- It uses the charToMap hash map to determine where a specific character should be stored .
--

 - search